The Best Black-Owned Fashion Brands And Businesses To Support

 Magnifiq'ue

-Magnifiq'ue came into existence in 2020 during the lockdown period, birthed by the creative mind of Victor.
+Magnifiq'ue came into existence in 2020, during the lockdown period, from the creative mind of Victor.
 The initial motivation behind creating distinctive pieces was a personal desire to sway from conventional fashion norms.
 Victor experimented with his style for about a month until a friend suggested transforming this personal endeavour into a brand, anticipating widespread appreciation on social media platforms such as TikTok and Instagram.
 'The most popular product is definitely the black tracksuit we dropped last year September, I still restock that tracksuit to date simply because the logo on the hoodie has a massive meaning.'

 Loublac